SWI-Prolog/packages-swipy/README.md

 path.
 If `swipl.exe`  is not  in ``%PATH%``  on Windows  the Windows registry is examined to find SWI-Prolog.

-If  you installed  SWI-Prolog from  source, it  is advices  to install Janus from the  `packages/swipy` directory in the  Prolog source.
+If  you installed  SWI-Prolog from  source, it  is advised  to install Janus from the  `packages/swipy` directory in the  Prolog source.
 The package can be installed from within this directory using